 The College provides access to a number of resources that are intended to enhance and develop your study skills.
 The University offers a website on transferable skills for postgraduates that can be found at: http://www.skills.cam.ac.uk/postgrads/index.html This site encourages you to think about your skills and how to develop them, to plan for the future, and it includes advice about writing a CV and preparing for interviews.

-In conjunction with Newnham and Lucy Cavendish Colleges, Selwyn enjoys the part-time services of two Writing Fellows funded by the Royal Literary Fund.
-It is the Writing Fellows’ role to assist students with their essay-writing skills.
-The Writing Fellows in 2016-17 are Ms Joanne Limburg (email: firstname.lastname@example.org) and Mr John Greening (email: email@example.com).
-Any student interested in setting up one or more sessions with either Ms Limburg or Mr Greening should contact them directly.
-The support they provide is not solely intended to support academic writing, but that is the major focus of the advice they give.
-It should not only be regarded as a remedial service.
-Many students writing at a very sophisticated level also benefit from the extra edge and clarity that the Writing Fellows can help them to achieve in their prose.
-Nor is this only useful for Arts students: the Writing Fellow is often a scientific author and all can benefit from their advice.
+In conjunction with Newnham and Lucy Cavendish Colleges, Selwyn enjoys the part-time services of Writing Fellows funded by the Royal Literary Fund.
+In confidential, one-to-one tutorials, it is the Writing Fellow’s role to assist students with their essay-writing skills.
+The Writing Fellow in 2018-19 is Mr Christopher Moncrieff (email: email@example.com).
+Any student wishing to set up one or more sessions with Mr Moncrieff should contact him directly.
+The support the Writing Fellow provides is not solely intended to help improve academic writing, although that is the major focus of the advice they give.
+Nor should it be regarded as purely a remedial service.
+Many students writing at a very sophisticated level also benefit from the extra edge and clarity that the Writing Fellow can help them to achieve in their prose.
+It is also worth noting that this is not only useful for Arts students: the Writing Fellow is often a scientific author and all can benefit from their advice.

 The University is committed to a policy of ‘languages for all’, and there are various possibilities for language learning which are open to all members of the University.
 The well-equipped Language Centre, located in Downing Place, runs courses in a number of languages.
 It also incorporates an Independent Learning Centre with audio-visual materials in an unrivalled range of languages.
 Anyone interested in using these facilities should visit the Enquiry Point located in the Centre.
 Where the Centre charges fees for some of its courses, students become eligible for a 50% reimbursement of course fees on production of the receipt and certificate to the Tutorial Office Manager.
 The Centre’s website is at: http://www.langcen.cam.ac.uk